 - (d) Reflects the tax effects of the transaction pro forma adjustments at the applicable statutory tax rates and the expected effects of the Separation and Distribution Agreement, changes to our legal entity structure in anticipation of the Spin-Off and stand-alone effects within the respective jurisdictions.
 This adjustment was determined by applying the respective statutory tax rates to pre-tax pro forma adjustments in jurisdictions where valuation allowances were not required.
-The applicable tax rates could be impacted (either higher or lower) depending on many factors subsequent to the Spin-Off including the profitability in local jurisdictions and the legal entity structure implemented subsequent to the Spin-Off and may be materially different from the pro forma results. - (e) This adjustment reflects the establishment of indemnification assets and liabilities of \$44 million and \$24 million, respectively, to be established by GE HealthCare and a reduction to existing deferred tax assets of \$17 million pursuant to the Tax Matters Agreement.
+The applicable tax rates could be impacted (either higher or lower) depending on many factors subsequent to the Spin-Off including the profitability in local jurisdictions and the legal entity structure implemented subsequent to the Spin-Off and may be materially different from the pro forma results. - (e) This adjustment reflects the establishment of indemnification assets and liabilities of \$44 million and \$24 million, respectively, to be established by GE HealthCare and a reduction to existing deferred tax assets of \$15 million pursuant to the Tax Matters Agreement.
 The amount of such indemnifications is still preliminary and will be finalized prior to the Spin-Off. - (f) We have accounted for our participation in the GE sponsored pension and other postretirement plans as participation in a multi-employer plan and as such the liability for these plans is not included in our audited combined financial statements and unaudited condensed combined financial statements.
 Under this method of accounting, we recognized our allocated portion of net periodic benefit costs within our audited combined financial statements and unaudited condensed combined financial statements.
 Under the multi-employer approach, only service costs for these plans were allocated based primarily on our participation in the plans.
 Additionally, retirees and other former GE employees participate in the pension and postretirement benefit plans offered by GE.

 In connection with the Spin-Off, GE will transfer to us plan assets and obligations primarily associated with our active, retired, and other former GE employees in certain jurisdictions and we will provide the benefits directly.
-The actual assumed net benefit plan obligations and related expenses could change significantly from our estimates.
+The actual assumed net benefit plan obligations, cash contributions, and related expenses could change significantly from our estimates.

-The pro forma adjustment related to our pension and postretirement benefit plans is reflected in the unaudited pro forma condensed combined statement of financial position as of June 30, 2022 as follows:
+The pro forma adjustment and related tax effect for the pension and postretirement benefit plans is reflected in the unaudited pro forma condensed combined statement of financial position as of September 30, 2022 as follows:

 (\$ in millions)

+Deferred income taxes \$ 1,194

-All other assets \$ 842
+All other assets \$ 766

-All other current liabilities \$ 312
+All other current liabilities \$ 288

-Compensation and benefits \$ 5,745
+Compensation and benefits \$ 5,537

-Net parent investment \$ ((6,354)
+Net parent investment \$ (5,073)

-Accumulated other comprehensive income (loss) - net \$ 1,139
+Accumulated other comprehensive income (loss) - net \$ 1,208